MicroEJ/docs/Tutorials/tutoriallNullAnnotationJava8AndUp.rst

 Null annotations can be placed before every part of a variable type.

-For instance when you could only annotate String [] as :
+For instance when it was only possible to annotate String [] as :

 + **@Nullable String []**  a nullable array

-You can now annotate the variable as :
+It is now possible to annotate the type as :

 + **@Nullable String []** a non-null array of nullable Strings
 + **String @Nullable []** a nullable array of non-null Strings